Marquess of Northampton: Second creation

 He was childless and was succeeded by his nephew, the seventh Earl.
 He was the son of the Hon.
 Charles Compton, third son of the fourth Earl.
 Lord Northampton died childless at an early age and was succeeded by his younger brother, the eighth Earl.
 He briefly represented Northampton in the House of Commons before he inherited the earldom and also served as Lord Lieutenant of Northamptonshire.
 His son, the ninth Earl, sat as Member of Parliament for Northampton and served as Lord Lieutenant of Northamptonshire.
 In 1812 he was created Baron Wilmington, of Wilmington in the County of Sussex, Earl Compton, of Compton in the County of Warwick, and Marquess of Northampton.
 These titles were in the Peerage of the United Kingdom.

 On his death, the titles passed to his son, the second Marquess.
 He represented Northampton in Parliament but is best remembered as a patron of science and the arts.
 Between 1838 and 1848 he served as president of the Royal Society.
 He was also instrumental in helping the new College of Preceptors (College of Teachers) of London receive its Royal Charter.
 Lord Northampton married Margaret Douglas-Maclean-Clephane, daughter of Major-General Douglas Maclean Clephane.
 He was succeeded by his eldest son, the third Marquess.
 In 1831 he assumed by Royal licence the additional and principal surname of Douglas.
 When he died the titles were inherited by his younger brother, the fourth Marquess.
 He was an admiral in the Royal Navy.
 Lord Northampton assumed in 1851 by Royal licence the additional surname of Maclean and in 1878 upon succeeding to the titles that of Douglas.

 He was succeeded by his second but eldest surviving son, the fifth Marquess.
 He represented Stratford-on-Avon and Barnsley in Parliament as a Liberal and served as Lord Lieutenant of Warwickshire.
 As of 2017, the titles are held by his grandson, the seventh Marquess, who succeeded his father in 1978.

+Northampton Institute, founded in 1894, was named after William Compton, 4th Marquess of Northampton and now it is City, University of London (formerly The City University).